-- Make sure your clothes, shoes, vessels and gear are free of soil, seeds, insects and other living organisms such as house mice and Asian house geckos.
+- Make sure your shoes, clothes, vessels and gear are free of soil, weed seeds, insects, and other animals such as house mice and Asian house geckos.

 Help to protect the precious birds of the Abrolhos by not disturbing their natural behaviour